Board of Directors & Staff

 Assistant Grower and Education Coordinator

-Maddie (she/they) joined the Gaining Ground team in 2023 after three-ish growing seasons learning about organic, no-till systems at a different farm in the area.
-Maddie finds joy and power in farming and believes that connection to land offers us tools for dismantling systems of harm and for building the world that we want to live in.
-Maddie believes deeply that we all have a role to play in the work to overturn the current dominant food system, and that it is our duty to take care of each other and of the land.
-Since graduating from New York University in 2020 with a bachelor’s degree in sociology and environmental studies, Maddie’s farming journey has moved alongside a journey to more deeply connect with Judaism.
-Maddie is inspired by the many lessons that ever-evolving Jewish tradition has to share about liberatory land stewardship, and vice versa.
-When not out in the fields, you can find Maddie making to-do lists, crafting, roasting vegetables, yelling, vacuuming, and sharing meals with friends.
+Maddie (she/her) first learned to grow in organic, no-till systems in the Concord area, and joined the Gaining Ground team for her first season in 2023.
+She finds joy and power in farming and the opportunities it provides to build community by growing food and stewarding the land, which can offer tools in pursuit of our collective liberation from systems of oppression.
+Previously, Maddie has worked with and learned from young people, and she is excited to continue cultivating those connections and skills with the Gaining Ground community.
+Since graduating from New York University in 2020 with a bachelor’s degree in sociology and environmental studies, her farming journey has moved alongside a journey to more deeply connect with Judaism.
+She is inspired by the many lessons that ever-evolving Jewish tradition has to share about land stewardship, and vice versa.
+When not out in the fields, you can find Maddie reading, making to-do lists, crafting, roasting vegetables, vacuuming, and sharing meals with friends.